crossplane/crossplane/design/design-doc-composition.md

 This document proposes the introduction of four new Crossplane resource kinds:

-* `kind: ApplicationDefinition` - Defines a new kind of Kubernetes custom resource that represents an application.
+* `ApplicationDefinition` - Defines a new kind of Kubernetes custom resource that represents an application.
-* `kind: InfrastructureDefinition` - Defines a new kind of Kubernetes custom resource that represents a logical group of infrastructure.
+* `InfrastructureDefinition` - Defines a new kind of Kubernetes custom resource that represents a logical group of infrastructure.
-* `kind: InfrastructurePublication` - Defines a new kind of Kubernetes custom resource that binds a logical group of infrastructure to an application by "publishing" a resource defined by an `kind: InfrastructureDefinition`.
+* `InfrastructurePublication` - Defines a new kind of Kubernetes custom resource that binds a logical group of infrastructure to an application by "publishing" a resource defined by an `InfrastructureDefinition`.
-* `kind: Composition` - Configures how one or more custom resources should be rendered in response to the creation or modification of a custom resource defined by an `kind: ApplicationDefinition` or `kind:
+* `Composition` - Configures how one or more custom resources should be rendered in response to the creation or modification of a custom resource defined by an `ApplicationDefinition` or `InfrastructureDefinition`.
-  InfrastructureDefinition`.

 ![Architecture diagram][architecture-diagram]

 ### Composition

-A `kind: Composition` configures how one or more custom resource should be rendered in response to the creation or modification of a custom resource defined by an `kind: ApplicationDefinition` or `kind: InfrastructureDefinition`.
-No controller watches for the `kind: Composition` kind; a `kind: Composition` is loosely analogous to the existing Crossplane concept of a resource class.
+A `Composition` configures how one or more custom resource should be rendered in response to the creation or modification of a custom resource defined by an `ApplicationDefinition` or `InfrastructureDefinition`.
+No controller watches for the `Composition` kind; a `Composition` is loosely analogous to the existing Crossplane concept of a resource class.
 Unlike resource classes, compositions:

 * May define how to compose applications as well as infrastructure.
 * May compose more than one resource, including other composed resources.